 ConsentMe: The trigger

-Basically in the private sector, for companies engaged in communication with many natural persons, such as digital advertising companies, online stores, customer service, obtaining consent is one of the basic needs to ensure the continuation of communication with persons for the purpose of promoting products and services, marketing, information, etc.
+Basically, in the private sector, for companies engaged in communication with many natural persons, such as digital advertising companies, online stores, customer service, obtaining consent is one of the basic needs to ensure the continuation of communication with persons for the purpose of promoting products and services, marketing, information, etc.

-a new f society project in launch
+A new f society project.

-Want to know more about ConSentMe?
+Would you like to know more about ConsentMe?